Love yourself enough to live a healthy lifestyle.

-Eating out is the most popular indulgence for Canadians according to a recent survey of “financial guilty pleasures” from Capital One.
-It shows 72% of us dine out and and 71% order takeout more than a few times a month, spending a total of nearly $200.
-About 50% of respondents also said they buy coffee on a daily basis, which ranked right behind restaurant spending and takeout orders.
-Canadians now spend about 30% of their food budget on eating out and consuming prepared meals.
+Take out is the most popular indulgence for Canadians according to a survey from Capital One.
+It states that 72% of us dine out and 71% order takeout more than a couple times a month!
+Spending the total of almost $200.
+Also, 52% of respondents state that they buy coffee on a regular basis, which is ranked behind dining in and takeout orders.
+Canadians now spend about 30% of their food budget on eating out and ordering prepared meals.

 I hear quite often that “Eating healthy is so expensive.”
 It’s actually not expensive at all.
 Unless you’re religiously shopping at Whole Foods or bulking than yes, you can make your grocery bills much higher.
 But for the average shopper it isn’t as pricey as you think!

 I do wonder why people think healthy food is expensive, when we are all guilty of signing up for monthly subscriptions, clothes shopping on a regular basis, or dining out multiple times a week.
 Why is eating clean on the back burner?

 Jamie and I are huge foodies, and have been shopping more often lately due to both bulking this winter.
 We have always been pretty organized when it comes down to buying our food.
 Let me share with you our daily routine and tips that help us save money and save time!

 Jamie and I ALWAYS do this and it helps us big time.
 Everyone has iphones these days, so we make a full menu with what we want to eat for dinner for an upcoming week.
 We then plug our dinner menu into our iphone calendars that are synced together, so we both can see it.